 The past is not always what it seems.
-Sometimes it lines up with truth, as when we say that Beethoven died on March 26, 1897, or Albert Einstein wrote a several papers foundational to the General Theory of Relativity.
+Sometimes it lines up with truth, as when we say that Beethoven died on March 26, 1897, or that Albert Einstein wrote several papers foundational to the General Theory of Relativity.
 When things like these actually happened, and we can confirm them in texts or other material sources, we say that they are history.
 If they are really important facts, we call them historic.
 But even this early into the introduction of our subject we run into problems:

 It is factually true that James I of Aragon had at least sixteen children by no less than six women, but the facts can be variously interpreted.
 A traditional interpretation is that, despite the crossbow wound, he was extraordinarily handsome.
 Today we might reinterpret the evidence differently.
-Given what we know about instinctive behaviors and the blind spots of those in power, today we might say that he was a predator, a powerful man he felt entitled to take advantage of women.
+Given what we know about instinctive behaviors and the blind spots of those in power, today we might say that he was a sexual predator, a powerful man he felt entitled to take advantage of women.

 But wait a minute!
 What about that scar?
 Remember?